Arts & Culture Grants

 All festivals, events and projects must be accessible to the public, offer a unique experience, and prominently feature arts, culture or heritage content.
 Funding is provided for up to a maximum of three years on a matching 50/50 basis.

-This program aims to provide assistance to non-profit arts, culture and heritage organizations for the purpose of undertaking activities or initiatives that will develop the organization’s capacity and sustainability.
+Organization Development Grants aim to provide assistance to non-profit organizations for the purpose of undertaking activities or initiatives that will develop the organization’s capacity and sustainability.
 Funding is used to pay for consulting services or for tuition in reputable programs.
-Organization Development grants are a type of project grant, and are available for up to 50% of the total project cost, to a maximum of $10,000.
+Organization Development grants are a type of project grant, and are available for up to 50% of the total project cost, to a maximum of $5,000.
 Matching contributions may be cash or in kind.
 Two or more organizations may partner on an organization development project and undertake joint planning or training.

 Open Intake: applications may be submitted at any time.